 If you would like to submit a bid and associated documents in response to the Commission’s Request for Proposals for LNG Storage Capacity, you must file your bid using the Commission’s Case Management System (CMS).
 The following instructions direct you how to (1) Register as a User in the CMS, and (2) file your bid in the CMS.

-Note: the Commission’s docket for these proposals is a “Secured Case.”
-Your identity as a bidder and any documents that you file in the CMS in response to the Commission’s RFP will not be able to be viewed by the public.

 Instructions for Bidders to Register in the Commission’s Case Management System (CMS):